ryan-mcclue/unsw/comp3222/wk2.md

-indices are graycoded (i.e. can only change 1 bit at a time) implicant is anything that is 1 find prime implicants are largest power of 2 groupings (toroidal) mark regions where variable asserted true then, for each prime implicant, see if variable appears in it to include it
+indices are graycoded (i.e. can only change 1 bit at a time) implicant is anything that is 1 find prime implicants are largest power of 2 groupings (toroidal) mark regions where variable asserted true (or false in case of POS) then, for each prime implicant, see if variable appears in it to include it

-TODO: when drawing circuit diagrams, any fan-in allowed?
+IMPORTANT: if truth table not completely specified, can put either 0 or 1 as convenient

 IMPORTANT: when drawing circuit diagrams, start vertical with negated counterpart find minimal form